eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 - Use the built-in test report plugin as a post step to show reports of Unit tests for each build.
+- Append a clean up step that always runs, no matter the status of the other stages.

+## Set build trigger

+When using the BlueOcean UI, what actually happens when you click "save and run" is the following:

+Jenkins will

+- make a commit with the new version of the pipeline
+- push the new commit to the branch you were working on.
+- after a successful push, trigger a build.

+When making the changes on you own machine,
+Jenkins does by default not know if there is a new commit being pushed to git.
+Therefore we need to add a repository trigger to the job.

+### Tasks

+- Go in to the old UI of Jenkins
+- Make sure you are at the root level of the jenkins-katas job
+- click configure
+- Scroll down to `Scan Repository Triggers` and select `Periodically if not otherwise run`
+- Under `Interval` choose `1 minute`
+- Click `save`

+Now Jenkins will ask github for changes every minute, and trigger if there is any.

 ## Replay an old pipeline